Welcome to CampJCC!

 Adjustment of fees may be possible.
 Scholarship applications are available online and at the membership desks.
 Please do not contact the camp directors regarding scholarship policies.Scholarship Form

 The business office will answer any questions regarding the application and policy.
-Call membership at 317-715-9228 or membership@JCCindy.org.
+Contact the Scholarship Committee at scholarships@JCCindy.org.

 Deposits & Refund Policy

 Applications must be accompanied by a deposit per child.
-Deposit is $25/week per child for all camps – Day Camp, Specialty and Sports Camps and $5/week per child for Pre-Camp (May 27-31), Post Camp (July 29-Aug 9) and Extended Care.
+Deposit is $25/week per child for all camps – Day Camp, Specialty and Sports Camps, $5/day per child for Pre-Camp (May 26-28) and Post Camp (July 27-Aug 7), and $5/week per child for Extended Care.
 If the total camp fee does not exceed $200, it must be paid in full at time of registration.

 Applications with expired memberships or accounts that have outstanding balances for membership dues or program tuition WILL NOT be processed.
 Camp applications will not be processed until membership is established.
 Space availability cannot be guaranteed if membership is established AFTER receipt of the registration form.